cloe-org/cloelib/README.md

 # cloelib – The Library for the Cosmology Likelihood for Observables in Euclid

 🚀 **cloelib** is a flexible and efficient library designed to compute cosmological observables for the **CLOE** (*Cosmology Likelihood for Observables in Euclid*) project.
-It is built for seamless integration with **Boltzmann solvers** and **JAX-based frameworks**, enabling automatic differentiation and modularity for the next generation of cosmological analyses.
+It is built for seamless integration with **Boltzmann solvers** and **JAX-based frameworks**, enabling automatic differentiation and modularity for the next generation of cosmological analyses for surveys like Euclid.

 🛠️ **Work in Progress** – We welcome feedback from the **Euclid community** and beyond to refine and improve this library!